Intent:

 Maths in our school aims to inspire children to love maths and gain enjoyment through a growing self-confidence in their ability.
 We want our children to be fluent in the fundamentals of mathematics so they can confidently, and independently, apply their learning to problem solve and reason; equipping them to be successful with ‘everyday’ maths and in future careers such as engineering, architecture and business.
 This requires resilience and daily practice in order for children to have a conceptual understanding of maths topics and feel confident when communicating their knowledge and approach more challenging activities.
 We encourage children to be reflective; identifying their strengths and areas they wish to develop, as well as recognising what skills they have which enable them to be successful.

 Maths is taught across the school five times a week and, each day, the children follow the same sequence within lessons.
 Lessons are designed to be interactive, with an emphasis on pupil dialogue.
 After discussing their ideas with others, children are then ready for new knowledge and understanding which teachers can then assess and use to inform next steps with relation to them making further progress.
-Teachers use the PA Maths programme and White Rose to support them with planning lessons which are progressive and accurately pitched.
-The PA Maths programme was created within the Primary Advantage Federation and directly links to the National Curriculum objectives for each year group.
+Teachers use White Rose Maths to support them with planning lessons which are progressive and accurately pitched and the NCETM support materials to enhance the provision.
+These directly link to the National Curriculum objectives for each year group.

 Self and peer assessment is used throughout the week as an opportunity for children to reflect on what they have learned, what has helped them to make progress and to explain any patterns or conjectures they have noticed.
-At the end of each week, the children are also given time to reflect on their learning in relation to the relevant fundamentals they have been working towards throughout the week and they complete several assessment questions which the teacher marks.
-This is recorded on their cover sheets which are stuck in the children’s books.
+At the end of each week, children in year 4, 5 and 6 are also given time to complete several assessment questions which the teacher marks.

 The Maths Lead for the school scrutinizes medium term planning at the beginning of each half term and provides individual feedback to all teachers.
 Members of the Senior Leadership Team regularly meet with staff to ensure their CPD is personalised.
 This can range from: planning meetings, modelled lessons, organised peer observations, planning scrutiny, staff meetings and book looks.
 This ensures that all learners are receiving first quality teaching and ongoing assessment is directly implemented into future lessons so no learning is left behind.